Costa Rica Mission Trip

-If the team works at a construction site outside of San Jose, it stays at a local hotel that is around 30-40 minutes from the worksite.
+If the team works at a construction site outside of San Jose, it stays at a local hotel that is between 10 and 30 minutes from the worksite.
 The hotels have nice accommodations, including air conditioning.
 While working on the churches in Pocora and Guapiles, the team has stayed at the Hotel Suerre in Guapiles (www.suerre.com).

 If the construction site is at the Methodist Children’s Home close to San Jose, the team stays at the John Wesley Center in San Jose.

-Room assignments are based on the makeup of the team.
-Typically there are 2 to 4 people per room – 4-person rooms are larger than 2-person rooms.
+Hotel room assignments are based on the makeup of the team.
+Typically, there are 2 to 4 people per hotel room – 3- and 4-person hotel rooms are larger than the 2-person rooms.